 Criminal Statute of Limitations Laws for Tennessee

 In Tennessee, there is no criminal SOL for child sex abuse felonies and misdemeanors, however, admissible and credible evidence corroborating the charges must be submitted when a victim is over the age of 43, was abused between the ages of 13-17, and the abuse was not reported.
-Child USA, who has evaluated every state based on its criminal statute of limitations laws, gave Tennessee a Criminal SOL score of 4, on a 1-5 scale, where 5 is the highest.
-A score of 4 is defined as an elimination of the criminal SOL for some felonies and misdemeanors.
+Child USA, who has evaluated every state based on its criminal statute of limitations laws, gave Tennessee a Criminal SOL letter grade of B, on the traditional A-F scale, where A is the best.
+A letter grade of B is defined as an elimination of the criminal SOL for some felonies and misdemeanors.

 Civil Statute of Limitations Laws for Tennessee

 In Tennessee, the civil SOL for child sex abuse claims is capped at age 33.
 There is a discovery rule for civil actions in Tennessee which allows victims up to 3-years to file a claim after discovering a connection between their injury and the abuse.
-Child USA, who has also evaluated every state based on its civil statute of limitations laws, gave Tennessee a Civil SOL Age Cap score of 2, on a 1-5 scale, where 5 is the highest.
-A score of 2 is defined as a civil SOL age cap between the ages of 25-34.
+Child USA, who has also evaluated every state based on its civil statute of limitations laws, gave Tennessee a Civil SOL Age Cap letter grade of F, on the traditional A-F scale, where A is the best.
+A letter grade of F is defined as a civil SOL age cap age 34 and younger.

 If you or someone you love was sexually abused or assaulted in Tennessee, contact us now.
 Due to Tennessee’s current SOL laws, those sexually abused as a minor may still have a claim against their abuser, depending on how long ago the abuse occurred.
 Even if the abuser is deceased, you may still have a claim against the organization responsible.